1Computer1/advent/README.md

 - `Advent.Types` has a `Solution` type that encapsulates a solution.

 Feel free to use this as a template for yourself, maybe add tests and benchmarks or something.
+Checkout the `no-solutions` branch for the workspace with no spoilers that you can use right away.